Aftaab25/Crypto-Coin/README.md

 # Crypto-Coin
-A basicc crypto coin n Python3 using hashlib (sha-256 encryption).
+A basic crypto coin in Python3 using hashlib (sha-256 encryption).